-- (A) Licensees shall establish and maintain the capability to continuously monitor and detect without delay all unauthorized entries into its security zones.
-Licensees shall provide the means to maintain continuous monitoring and detection capability in the event of a loss of the primary power source or provide for an alarm and response in the event of a loss of the capability to continuously monitor and detect unauthorized entries. - (B) Monitoring and detection must be performed by: - (i) a monitored intrusion detection system that is linked to an onsite or offsite central monitoring facility; - (ii) electronic devices for intrusion detection alarms that will alert nearby facility personnel; - (iii) a monitored video surveillance system; - (iv) direct visual surveillance by approved individuals located within the security zone; or - (v) direct visual surveillance by a licensee designated individual located outside the security zone.
+(A) Licensees shall establish and maintain the capability to continuously monitor and detect without delay all unauthorized entries into its security zones.
+Licensees shall provide the means to maintain continuous monitoring and detection capability in the event of a loss of the primary power source or provide for an alarm and response in the event of a loss of the capability to continuously monitor and detect unauthorized entries.

+(B) Monitoring and detection must be performed by:

+(i) a monitored intrusion detection system that is linked to an onsite or offsite central monitoring facility;

+(ii) electronic devices for intrusion detection alarms that will alert nearby facility personnel;

+(iii) a monitored video surveillance system;

+(iv) direct visual surveillance by approved individuals located within the security zone; or individual located outside the security zone.